arcus/education_modules/citizen_science/citizen_science.md

 </div>

-## Why participate in citizen science?
+## What motivates citizen scientists?

 Citizen scientists vary a tremendous amount in terms of the level of dedication they bring to a project, their expertise, and their motivation for participating.
 In some cases, participants are attracted just by the prospect of contributing to a scientific project, especially if it's an issue they care about.